nfqakademija/aws-workshop/README.md

    (preferably via Pull requests)
  * Fork and do your own (and better) version
    (future of learning should be interactive and open-source)

+# LICENCE

+Code and documentation is under MIT.

+Browser will access other libraries/ilustrations via external links with their respective licenses.

+Some themes illustrations are under Creative Commons, so they are included as an optional dependency.